Central Coast Sydney Australia - Central Coast accommodation, attractions, dining, events & area information guide

 Patonga and neighbouring Pearl Beach are the quieter and more secluded locations.
 Just north of Pearl Beach is Umina Beach, Ocean Beach and Ettalong Beach, all of which are popular and safe.

-The varied resources available for visitors to enjoy in the area include the white-sand ocean beachfront, open parkland foreshores, woodland hillsides and well maintained camping and caravan parks at the southern tip of the Patonga Peninsula.
-There are also plenty of boat ramps and boat hire businesses in the area for you to explore and enjoy.
+The varied resources available for visitors to enjoy in the area include the white-sand ocean beachfront, open parkland foreshores, woodland hillsides and well maintained camping and caravan parks at the southern tip of the Patonga Peninsula

 Warrah Lookout is the most popular vantage point overlooking Patonga with a vast ocean view.
 On its western side is Waratah Patch where you can appreciate the natural waratah displays through September and October.